 (Impact Blog!)
 The ultimate goal of customer service is to deliver a positive experience every time consumers reach out to your product, brand or service.
 Whether it’s a phone interaction, web– or social media-based communication, storefront encounter, or product experience, these “touchpoints” add up to what is known as the customer service journey.

-My Comment: The customer journey mapping process is such an important part in planning for an amazing customer experience.
+My Comment: The customer journey mapping process is such an important part of planning for an amazing customer experience.
 Success doesn’t happen by accident.
 The journey map is part of creating deliberate success.
 I’m surprised at the number of companies that haven’t gone through this process.

 (CustomerThink) “Value,” as uniquely defined by each customer, is contextual and multi-faceted, and changes over the relationship lifecycle.
 There is no single, commonly held definition of “value” for each industry, a market or customer segment.
 In other words, “value” is not solely in the product but in what surrounds it.